dovh11/expense-tracker/README.md

 - I have implemented this web app almost from scratch and just by myself.

 ## Technology Used
-- Languages: Python, SQL, HTML, CSS, Jinja.
+- Languages: Python, SQL, HTML, CSS.
 - Frameworks: Bootstrap, Flask.
 - Database: SQLite.